larissachen13/tse/lib/bag/README.md

 anything when trying to insert into a non-existing bag or insert a NULL piece of data.
 Inserting into a bag will always insert at the head of the bag.
-And extracting from the bag with `bag_extract(bag_t *bag)` will always extract the item located at the head of the bag.In other words, this bag operates like a stack.
-First in Last out. `bag_extract` should not delete the bag data structure.
+And extracting from the bag with `bag_extract(bag_t *bag)` will always extract the item located at the tail of the bag.In other words, this bag operates like a queue.
+First in First out. `bag_extract` should not delete the bag data structure.
 That is what`bag_delete(bag_t* bag)` is for. `bag_delete` should only be used if there was a previous `bag_new` call or the program will crash.